williambelle/refined-epfl/README.md

     * Fix negative left margin of lists
     * Fix radio button alignment
     * Fix footer links and copyright vertical alignment
+    * Fix logo alignment with mobile in header
   * people.epfl.ch
     * Add sciper after name in profile
   * And much more to come